The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Some features require higher tiers

-• Growth: $9 per user/month - delivers essential sales tools including contact management, built-in chat, and basic workflows
+• Growth: $9/user/month — essential sales tools, contact management, basic workflows

 4. Salesforce: Best for enterprise-level customization